Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 Is chaga or lion's mane better for the immune system?

-Chaga has the stronger direct immune evidence in laboratory models — its polysaccharides, beta-glucans, and betulinic acid show consistent immunomodulatory activity (macrophage activation, NK cell support).
-Lion's mane beta-glucans also support immune function, but its primary reputation is cognitive.
-For dedicated immune support, chaga, turkey tail, or reishi may be more directly targeted.
+Chaga has shown immunomodulatory activity in laboratory models — its polysaccharides, beta-glucans, and betulinic acid may support immune function.
+Lion's mane beta-glucans also appear to support immune function, but its primary reputation is cognitive.
+For targeted immune support, chaga, turkey tail, or reishi may be traditionally considered.

 Can I take lion's mane and chaga together?